-Full fat canned coconut milk: It’s important that the coconut milk you used is the full-fat variety as that fat is needed to help the tart to set.
+Full-fat canned coconut milk: It's important that the coconut milk you used is the full-fat variety as that fat is needed to help the tart set.

-Vanilla bean paste: Because the fruit in this recipe is quite punchy and tangy, a touch of vanilla helps to mellow out and balance the flavours.
+Vanilla bean paste: Because the fruit in this recipe is quite punchy and tangy, a touch of vanilla helps to mellow out and balance the flavors.

-Agar agar: This is a jelly substance which is obtained from red algae.
+Agar-agar: This is a jelly substance that is obtained from red algae.
 It acts as the setting agent and vegan version of gelatine for this recipe.

-White chocolate: Vegan-friendly white chocolate also helps to balance out the flavour of those tart berries by leaving a hint of white chocolate aftertaste.
-If you can’t find dairy-free white chocolate, you can also use pure cacao butter in it’s place, which will also be less sweet.
+White chocolate: Vegan-friendly white chocolate also helps to balance out the flavor of those tart berries by leaving a hint of white chocolate aftertaste.
+If you can't find dairy-free white chocolate, you can also use pure cacao butter in its place, which will also be less sweet.

 If you are using raw buckwheat groats, you will need to toast them.
 Using a pan over medium heat, roast them in batches for 4-5 minutes until they begin to brown, tossing them so they brown evenly.
 Allow them to cool before using.

 Next, prepare your tart pan by lining the base of it with some parchment paper.
-This recipe calls for a 9″ tart pan with removable base.
+This recipe calls for a 9" tart pan with a removable base.

 Press the base mixture into the tart pan using a spatula to compact it evenly into the case and sides of the pan.
 Set aside in the fridge while you prepare the filling.

-Next transfer the cranberry pomegranate jam to your blender and add in the coconut milk, vanilla bean paste and agar agar.
+Next, transfer the cranberry pomegranate jam to your blender and add the coconut milk, vanilla bean paste, and agar-agar.
 Blend thoroughly until smooth and creamy.
-Then pass the mixture through a sieve and place back into a clean saucepan and bring the mixture to a simmer and cook for 5 minutes, whilst stirring continuously.
-This will activate the agar agar so that it sets the tart once cooled later.
+Then pass the mixture through a sieve and place it back into a clean saucepan and bring the mixture to a simmer and cook for 5 minutes, whilst stirring continuously.
+This will activate the agar so that it sets the tart once cooled later.

 Transfer the tart to the fridge to set for a minimum of 4 hours or preferably overnight.

-Here’s the fun part!
-You can garnish this tart to your hearts content, but my favourite way to top it off is with some sliced fresh cranberries and pomegranate seeds.
-Other options include adding different fresh berries, cinnamon sticks, fresh rosemary sprigs, grated white chocolate etc.
+Here's the fun part!
+You can garnish this tart to your heart's content, but my favorite way to top it off is with some sliced fresh cranberries and pomegranate seeds.
+Other options include adding different fresh berries, cinnamon sticks, fresh rosemary sprigs, grated white chocolate, etc.